Information on depleted uranium (DU) including what it is, its uses, health effects and protection from exposure.

 When DU is inhaled in an insoluble or moderately soluble form, the highest radiation dose (to an organ in which it is known that radiation can induce cancer at high doses) is to the lungs, and after that the bone.
 The dose to the red bone marrow, which is considered to be the target organ for the induction of leukaemia, is about 100 times smaller than that to the lungs.
 Since the lungs and red bone marrow are considered to be equally radiosensitive, one would expect fewer leukaemias than lung cancers.

 In groups of people where radiation induced leukaemias have been seen, notably the Japanese atomic bomb survivors and patients who received radiotherapy for other conditions, several years were needed between exposure to radiation and clinical detection of leukaemia.

 Where can I find out more about DU?

 There is a great deal of information available on the Internet.
-A number of useful links are provided below, and these will be updated from time to time.
-However it must be recognised that PHE is not responsible for the content of external websites.
+A number of useful links are provided below;however it must be recognised that PHE is not responsible for the content of external websites.
 These links are provided for information, not as recommendations.
 Some of the sites provide very detailed technical information, and some are more up to date than others.
 In addition to providing factual information, some sites express opinions about the toxicity of uranium and DU and the hazards associated with the use of DU.
 Such opinions cover a wide range and some are more soundly based than others.